heavyk/new-setup/marriage-cOncept.md

 ### 2023-06-25 03:29 - a third type of sex chromosome: Z

-one of the things I think would be fascinating project in the future, would be to design a new sex chromosome that's all based on attraction: pure desire. like we've got the 2nd (Y) and the 5th/7th (X), but we don't have a 1st ray comparable, and so I think to make a proper 52 oarsman setup, it would be YZYXX, which is a facinating idea because I like stars and pen-rose tlles
+one of the things I think would be fascinating project in the future, would be to design a new sex chromosome that's all based on attraction: pure desire. like we've got the 2nd (Y) and the 5th/7th (X), but we don't have a 1st ray comparable, and so I think to make a proper 52 oarsman setup, it would be YZYXX, which is a facinating idea because I like stars and pen-rose tlles.